mjeanmar/mdi-basic-training/_docs/mdi-apps/exercise.md

 a UI and a server function for the _entire app_.
 When embedding your code into an MDI app step, you still have a ui and server function, but now they define an _appStep module_.
-You can think of it as an "app within an app" if it helps.
+You can think of it as an "app within an app".
 Otherwise, the organizational concept is the same:
 - declare inputs and outputs in _basicTraining_ui.R_
 - react to inputs and fill outputs in _basicTraining_server.R_